Medical safety during the journey, part 3. Snakes, Scorpions, mosquitoes and other reptiles

 Scorpions are nocturnal, mostly hiding by day under stones, in crevices of rocks.

 Not all Scorpions are poisonous or dangerous to humans, but the venom of some species can be lethal, it has a toxic effect on the Central nervous and cardiovascular system, paralyzes the brain, nerves, heart and pectoral muscle.
 In total there are about 25 species of Scorpions that can be dangerous to humans.
-There is a very easy way to distinguish poisonous from non-poisonous Scorpion: venomous claws look small compared to the huge stinger on the tail; non-poisonous, enormous claws and a small sting.
+There is a very easy way to distinguish poisonous from non-poisonous Scorpion's have poisonous claws look small compared to the huge stinger on the tail; the non-poisonous, enormous claws and a small sting.

 First aid for Scorpion bites, other poisonous arthropods, spider:

 Immediately cauterize the bite (puncture) hot with a match or other hot object, to destroy the poison.
 If the needle or the bite occurred in the leg or arm, it is necessary to Immobilise the limb to restrict movement of the whole body to a minimum.
 It is recommended to drink plenty of liquids (water, tea, milk).

 After first aid it is necessary to promptly contact a health facility for administration of an antidote.